The Signals Archive

 Some content connected to this body of work, including articles, explanations, posts, and public replies across various platforms, is co-written or refined using AI tools.

 The underlying ideas, theory, and system architecture for Verrell’s Law and Collapse Aware AI are my own.
+AI is used to refine language, improve presentation, organise material, and accelerate technical writing rather than generate the core concepts or research direction.

 Where Verrell’s Law Stands Now